linb/react-hook-module/README.md

   const result1 = useAsModule.dispatchAsyncActionTo(module1, "asyncActionName", [/*parameters*/]);
   // to dispatch an action of an useModule element with usemodule_uid="global_uid1" const resul2 = useAsModule.dispatchAsyncActionTo("global_uid1", "asyncActionName", [/*parameters*/]);
-  // to dispatch an action of an useModule element (in the root module) with usemodule_alias="alias1" const resul3 = useAsModule.dispatchAsyncActionTo("alias1", "asyncActionName", [/*parameters*/]);
+  // to dispatch an action of an useModule element (in the root useModule element) with usemodule_alias="alias1" const resul3 = useAsModule.dispatchAsyncActionTo("alias1", "asyncActionName", [/*parameters*/]);
   // to dispatch an action of an useModule element with alias path: ["alias_in_root", "alias_in_level1", "alias_in_level2"] const resul4 = useAsModule.dispatchAsyncActionTo("alias_in_root.alias_in_level1.alias_in_level2", "asyncActionName", [/*parameters*/]);